What Does Lilac Flower Mean and Symbolise?

 What does a Blue Lilac Floret Indicate?

-Blue Laylocks are the glory of the Syringa genus.
-These colored flowers indicate pride and independence.
+Blue lilacs are the glory of the Syringa genus.
+These bluish purple flowers indicate pride and independence.

 What does a Pink Lilac Bloom Represent?

-The power of eternal youth dances gracefully with the awe of a pink Lilac!
-Not only that, but it also represents gentleness and serenity.
+The power of eternal youth dances gracefully with the awe of a pink lilac!
+Not only that, but pink lilacs also represent gentleness and serenity.

 What does a Purple Lilac Flower Symbolize?